gdm413229/swwmgz_m/ExtendedLore.md

   of their child while they stay there.
 - 2073: World War 3 starts thanks to a very negatively received post on social media from the president of the US regarding the Nukuri.
-- 2074: In an act of desperation, the US sells Texas back to Mexico in order to gather funds for a "solution to all their problems" from Akari Labs.
+- September 9, 2074: In an act of desperation, the US sells Texas back to Mexico in order to gather funds for a "solution to all their problems" from Akari Labs.
 Military contractors are immediately sent to Japan with several billion dollars.
 The "Red Oni" project is started.
 - 2075: Blackmann Arms moves back to Germany.
 - 2077: Akari Labs deploys Ibuki, the "Red Oni" super soldier, on America, but it is already too late.
 World War 3 ends as the United States are almost literally dissolved by an orbital strike.
 In the aftermath, the Nukuri abandon Earth, never to come back.
-- 2080: Emperor Kirin Xanai is born.
+- April 13, 2080: Emperor Kirin Xanai is born.
 - 2082: Alaska becomes part of Canada.
 - 2091: Taro Miyamoto finds Ibuki, who had become a sort of living legend among wastelanders for her various feats, he also comes across Ellen, who casually